 It’s funny how we have preconceived ideas about places which turn out to be completely false.
-Lanzarote was one of those places for me, until I visited with a running club some years ago.
-In between running a half marathon, I hired a car and took time to visit the island.
-I was pleasantly surprised by the unique landscape, modern architecture and striking artworks dotted around the island.
-So I was excited to return in order to show you The Other Map, uncovering our favourite moments for atypical tourists.
+Lanzarote, Spain was one of those places for us, until we visited some years ago.
+In between running a half marathon, we hired a car and took time to visit the island.
+We were pleasantly surprised by the unique landscape, modern architecture and striking artworks dotted around the island.
+So we were excited to return in order to show you The Other Map, uncovering our favourite atypical Lanzarote excursions.
 Let’s take a look around, shall we?

 Finca de Uga